 It helps to focus on what your audience wants from you so you need to decide on your readers.

 TIP: Use Google Search to find similar blogs to yours.
-Read their stuff and think what your audience isn’t being told in these blogs that you can enlighten them about.
+Read their stuff and think what your audience isn’t being told in these blogs.
+You can enlighten them about those things.

 2.They remember themselves before they started in their job/business